Our work continues

 A community meeting with CWGC outreach workers at Sendugu, Sierra Leone.

-Sir David Adjaye is the programme’s Creative Advisor, mentoring architects and enabling us to create new memorials for what is our largest piece of work since the Second World War.
-Every name we recover is a person no longer forgotten, every community and stakeholder engaged with goes some way to righting a historic wrong, and combined these developments ensure the sacrifices made across these lesser-known theatres of war remain forever relevant.
+We work with architects and heritage experts, who enable us to create new memorials for what is our largest piece of work since the Second World War.
+Every name we recover is a person no longer forgotten, every community and stakeholder engaged with goes some way to righting a historical wrong, and combined these important programmes ensure all those who lost their lives serving the Commonwealth in the First and Second War are equally remembered.

 Bronze panel on memorial dedicated to the Carrier Service, Dar Es Salaam War Cemetery, Tanzania.